truenas/documentation/static/includes/PoolCreationWizardCommonSettings.md

 * **RAIDZ** and **dRAID**

-  Each of these layouts have 1, 2, and 3 options.
+  Each of these layouts has 1, 2, and 3 options.
-  The options indicate the number of disks reserved for data parity and also the number of disks that can fail in the VDEV without data loss to the pool.
+  The options indicate the number of disks reserved for data parity and the number of disks that can fail in the VDEV without data loss to the pool.
-  For example, a **RAIDZ2** layout reserves two additional disks for parity and two disks can fail without data loss.
+  For example, a **RAIDZ2** layout reserves two additional disks for parity, and two disks can fail without data loss.

 #### Automated Disk Selection - Stripe, Mirror, and RAIDZ layouts